 The blessing over the wine is a standard element of almost all Jewish life cycle ceremonies.
+It represents our joy in the day that this celebration is occurring.
 For those who do not drink wine, grape juice is an acceptable substitute.
-It represents our joy in the day that this celebration is occurring.
-It can be read or chanted as follows:
+The traditional Hebrew blessing is:

 This cup of wine is symbolic of the cup of life.
 As you share this cup of wine, you undertake to share all the future may bring.
 May you find life's joys doubly gladdened, its bitterness sweetened, and all things hallowed by true companionship and love.